 Optional Capacity charge analysis

-National Grid’s Optional Charge analysis v.1.1 (may be updated after 2/4/19) was presented to workgroup.
+National Grid’s Optional Charge analysis v.1.1 was presented to workgroup.
 Some Workgroup Participants noted that all of the ‘shorthaul’ options on the table under the 0678 Modifications which offer an optional charge, they appear to result in a lower redistribution of the charges to those not on the optional type charge, as compared with the current charging methodology.

-The Optional Charge Analysis document has been produced by National Grid in support of UNC0678 Workgroup.
+The Optional Charge Analysis document v1.3 has been produced by National Grid in support of UNC0678 Workgroup.
 It is intended to provide indicative information regarding the potential impact of any optional charges proposed or lack thereof.
-Due to the commercially sensitive nature of NTS Optional Commodity Charge (NTS OCC) data, this analysis could only be undertaken by National Grid on behalf of proposers with optional charge components within their respective modifications.
+Due to the commercially sensitive nature of NTS Optional Commodity Charge (NTS OCC) data, this analysis could only be undertaken by National Grid on behalf of Proposers with optional charge components within their respective modifications.

 This analysis is structured in the following way: